abreu4/economics-for-suicide-prediction/README.md

 # Predicting suicides from economic development indicators

-This project aims at predicting suicide numbers from economic development indicators.
+This project aims at predicting suicide numbers of a given country in a given year from its economic development indicators.

 ## Dataset